p4d0rn/Java_Zoo/Theory/DFA.md

 DFA is to find a solution to a set of safe-approximation-directed constraints on the IN[s]’s and OUT[s]’s for all statements

 * constraints based on semantics of statements（transfer function）
-* constraints based on the flows of control1
+* constraints based on the flows of control

 ### Transfer Function